 Responsible for implementing the UKCISA sponsor helpline and creating links with various organisations including Study UK (now Independent HE) and English UK, Nichola also led London Metropolitan University’s defence against the revocation of its licence.
 She has since assisted numerous other universities, education providers and businesses that have had licences suspended.

-Earlier in her career, Nichola was a partner at Gherson where she specialised in advising ultra high net worth individuals and entrepreneurs.
+Earlier in her career, Nichola was an immigration law partner at Gherson where she specialised in providing immigration law advice to ultra high net worth individuals and entrepreneurs.

 Director and Principal Solicitor